DinethSheveen/LoginPage/README.md

 # LoginPage
-An interactive login page using HMTL and CSS which is completely responsive to any device
+An interactive login page using HMTL and CSS which is completely responsive to any device (use of media tag in css)